A high-performance general-purpose compute library

 Parameters

-[in]alphaThe alpha value; must be the same type as lhs and rhs
+[in]alphaalpha value; must be the same type as A and B

-[in]betaThe beta value; must be the same type as lhs and rhs
+[in]betabeta value; must be the same type as A and B

 Returns